Civil Unions vs. Marriage

 - Right not to testify against your civil union partner

-- Right to seek financial support or alimony after a dissolution of the civil union
+- Right to seek financial support or alimony after the dissolution of the civil union

 Keep in mind that all states must recognize marriages performed out-of-state.
 For example, if you were married in Connecticut, you would also be recognized as legally married in New York.
-The same applies for all other states.
+Likewise, if a couple marries in Illinois, their marriage is recognized in California, Colorado, or Hawaii.
+If a couple marries in New Jersey, they're also married in Vermont and Wisconsin.
+The same applies to all other states.

 Need Help With a Civil Union or Marriage?
 Talk to an Attorney